Career Timeline of James Franklin (American football coach): Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how James Franklin (American football coach) made an impact.

-James Franklin is an American football coach, currently the head coach at Pennsylvania State University since 2014.
-Prior to Penn State, he was the head coach at Vanderbilt University from 2011 to 2013.
-His career highlights include turning around the Vanderbilt program and maintaining Penn State as a competitive force in the Big Ten Conference.
-He is known for his recruiting abilities and offensive coaching acumen.
+James Franklin is an American college football coach, currently the head coach at Penn State since 2014, with his contract extending until 2025.
+Prior to Penn State, he served as the head coach at Vanderbilt from 2011 to 2013.

-In 1994, James Franklin, playing as a quarterback for East Stroudsburg University of Pennsylvania, set seven school records and was a Division II player of the year nominee.
-Sports Illustrated named him a "National Player of the Week" that season.
+In 1994, while playing quarterback at East Stroudsburg University of Pennsylvania, James Franklin was a Division II player of the year nominee and was named a "National Player of the Week" by Sports Illustrated.

 1995: Coaching Career Begins